Major League Baseball on regional sports networks

-Most Major League Baseball games not broadcast exclusively by its media partners are televised by regional sports networks (RSNs), which present sports programming of interest to their respective region.
-Some MLB broadcasters are members of chains, such as NBC Sports Regional Networks and FanDuel Sports Network, although most teams are broadcast by unaffiliated RSNs or by streaming media services.
+Some Major League Baseball games not broadcast exclusively by the league's national media partners are televised by regional sports networks (RSNs), which present sports programming of interest to their respective region.
 Some teams own partial or majority stakes in their RSN.
+As of the 2026 season, local telecasts for 14 of MLB's 30 clubs are produced and distributed by MLB Local Media, a department of the league, after their previous RSNs stopped carrying their games or shut down entirely; several other teams' games are available for local fans to stream on MLB.tv.
+Some RSNs also offer over-the-top media services to customers who would prefer to stream live game coverage.

 Regionally broadcast MLB games are subject to blackouts; games from outside of a viewer's designated market are blacked out to protect the local team.
 In addition, certain national regular season telecasts on ESPN, FS1, and TBS are non-exclusive, and may also air in tandem with telecasts of the game by local broadcasters.
 National telecasts of these games may be blacked out in the participating teams' markets, to protect the local broadcaster.